k-chinen/fwtype/README.md

 ### Example 2

+The output of `ls` contains both tabs and spaces.
+When typeset in TeX, the layout becomes distorted, and the same is likely to happen in most web browsers.

 	% ls -F /
 	Applications/  bin/  cores/  dev/  etc@  home@  Library/  opt/ private/  sbin/  System/  tmp@  Users/  usr/  var@  Volumes/